Vectorized/Othello-AI/README.md

 --------

 Feel free to edit or modify the code, learn from it, etc.
-If you find some way to make it even more awesome, or want to let me of how it has helped you in any AI othello contest, do drop me a message using the contact form on my website.
+If you find some way to make it even more awesome, or want to let me of how it has helped you in any AI othello contest, drop me a message using the contact form on my website.

 This project was developed with the following limitations for the competition:
-- Usage of python 2.7
+- Usage of Python 2.7
 - No calls to external non-Python APIs.
 (Basically, we cannot write C/C++ code and call it from Python.)
 - Code must be able run on opponent's computer with basic python installation.
   This means we can't use numpy, Pypy, Cython, etc. Not everyone has these installed.
 As the "bit-vectorization" effectively pushes all the heavy-lifting to the inner C loops in Python to avoid indirection, the code should not see any siginificant improvements even with those extras.
 (Pypy is only ~10% faster)